oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Suitability
+This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transport mechanism for OpenC2 messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
+As described in [[RFC3205](#rfc3205)], HTTP has become a common "substrate" for information transfer for other application-level protocols.
+The broad availability of HTTP makes it a useful option for OpenC2 message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.
+Similarly, TLS is a mature and widely-used protocol for securing information transfers in TCP/IP network environments.
+This specification provides guidance to the OpenC2 implementation community when utilizing HTTPS for OpenC2 message transport.
+It includes guidance for selection of TLS versions and options suitable for use with OpenC2.

 This OpenC2 over HTTPS transfer specification is suitable for operational environments where:

 * Connectivity between OpenC2 producers and OpenC2 consumers is: